Standard Support for Mule 4.2 ended on May 2, 2021, and this version of Mule will reach its End of Life on May 2, 2023, when Extended Support ends.

 Hybrid deployment models manage Mule apps and runtimes from the Cloud while running them in a datacenter that is managed by your company:

-For remote Mule runtimes (also called standalone or "naked" Mules), you start Mule runtimes from your datacenter, but you can deploy and manage Mule apps from the Cloud, though Runtime Manager.
+For remote Mule runtimes (also called standalone or "naked" Mules), you start Mule runtimes from your datacenter, but you can deploy and manage Mule apps from the Cloud, through Runtime Manager.
 In this deployment model, you provide the infrastructure and Mule runtime (see Mule Installation).

 In addition to using Runtime Manager, you can perform deployments and manage Mule apps with Anypoint CLI 3.x, which includes commands for deployments and a number of Anypoint Platform use cases.